Born to Be (EP): Songs

 The album opens with the lead track "Born to Be", an EDM track that expresses the members' "bold ambition to go as desired in a free-born world".
 In "Untouchable", the title track of the release, the members sing about their resilience through a midtempo dance-pop EDM track characterized by "strong guitar sounds".
 "Mr. Vampire" discusses the thrill of falling in love through vampire-inspired metaphors backed by "sweet, dreamy" melodies.

 The solo tracks begin with Yeji's "Crown on My Head", a rock and roll-influenced track that expresses confidence in its lyrics.
 Lia follows with "Blossom", which she describes as being "filled with my sincerity that I want to express to fans".
 Ryujin's "Run Away" follows as a modern rock song that depicts "one's willingness to act as a villain for someone who lacks courage".
 "Mine", Chaeryeong's solo track, is characterized by a "groovy shuffle rhythm" and a "dreamy guitar sound".
 The last solo track and the album's penultimate track, "Yet, But", Yuna's solo track, incorporates synth sounds and guitar riffs and carries the message of "shining like a diamond".'

 Release and promotion

 On December 4, 2023, the quintet's eighth extended play, Born to Be, was formally announced through a "fiery" teaser video, with the album's tracklist being unveiled simultaneously.
-Born to Be follows Itzy's mini-album Kill My Doubt released in July 2023.
+Born to Be follows Itzy's EP Kill My Doubt released in July 2023.